MikHut/localisation/README.md

 MEL (Michael's Epic Localisation)
 ====================

-Incorporates fusion of GPS and lidar data by modifying the AMCL package from the ROS Navigation Stack and running all data in an Extended Kalman Filter from the robot_localisation package.
+Incorporates fusion of GPS and lidar data by modifying the AMCL package from the ROS Navigation Stack.